 Every kid is different, learning and communicating at different rates.
 As I wrote the prompts and pages of the Ultimate Travel Journal for Kids I did it with young elementary kids in mind.
 The noted age range is 6 to 9 years old, but it can fit well with kids up to 10 or 11.
 Some of the road games are geared for more playful minds and some are puzzles for patient brains that need to dig in.
 Also, we’ve included some free space with each of the trip sections for drawing or writing more, for kids to make up their own activities, or just to take notes on whatever inspires them.

 Where can I get the Ultimate Travel Journal for Kids?

 Hooray, the fun part!
 Working with a publisher that knows the biz is awesome, because it means that distribution is wide and accessible.
-We’ve got the Ultimate Travel Journal for Kids available on Amazon, Barnes & Noble, Indigo Books (coming soon), Indie Bound and BAM!
-We’ve got it set up to be able to pre-order it and then it goes on the shelve on May 21, 2019.
+We’ve got the Ultimate Travel Journal for Kids available on Amazon, Barnes & Noble, Indigo Books, Indie Bound and BAM!
+It’s been available since May 21, 2019 and is doing great!

 We may do a few small events to launch the travel journal locally, but offering it online is the best way for us to make it available to parents, aunts and uncles, and eager traveling kids all over the globe.

 We would love for you to share this with friends and family, as it’s been a really fun, meaningful project and seeing it go live is kind of a dream come true.
 I’d love to hear feedback from parents and kids alike, so feel free to send us a note or leave a comment, particularly as we get to work on our next book project!